 - Federal civilian employees and their dependents are also entitled to legal assistance in certain circumstances.

 Legal assistance is provided based upon available resources and personnel.

 Military Lawyers are part of the Judge Advocate General Corps (JAG).
 JAGs can offer help in legal and non-legal matters like contract law, immigration law, divorce, wills, notary services, etc.

-Legal assistance offices are located on almost every base, ship and installation.
-If you have trouble locating legal assistance, you can search find the office nearest your location by visiting one of the following websites:
+Legal assistance staff are located on almost every base, ship and installation.
+If you have trouble locating legal assistance, you can find the office nearest your location by visiting one of the following websites:

 Each military service has specific regulations regarding the extent of legal assistance they provide.
 For further information, contact your legal assistance office.

 If a JAG office can't help, they will refer you to a specialized attorney as needed, normally through a local lawyer referral service.

 JAG officers hold all conversations and dealings with clients in strict confidence, as required by rules of professional responsibility.